 Magellan’s focus on the right care in the right place has made a significant impact.

-In 2018, Magellan helped 73% of vulnerable youth stay in their homes and communities and out of inpatient psychiatric residential treatment.1
+In 2019, Magellan helped 66% of vulnerable youth stay in their homes and communities and out of psychiatric inpatient care.

 Magellan coordinates care for youth in treatment facilities, their homes or other community settings through Wraparound programs, such as the Coordinated System of Care (CSOC) in Louisiana and High-Fidelity Wraparound (HFWA) in Wyoming.
 Magellan’s Wraparound professionals work with families to: